nihilor/feiertage/README.md

 // asList also accepts a german state code, like BY, BE, SH or TH, so it returns only non-business days valid for these german states feiertage.asList(2020, 'BY');
 feiertage.asList(2021, 'BE');

+// returns only non-business days falling on monday to friday feiertage.asListOfWorkdays(2016, 'BY');
 ```

 A list of the supported german state codes.
 DE exists to specify that all known non-business days should be included.